bmacGTPM/sports.bibtex/README.md

 # sports.bibtex
 A bibtex file with sports analytics references.
+Contributions from the community are strongly encouraged.

 For each citation, the citation key has the form